osteele/osteele.com/_pages/index.md

 {% include cover_photo.html %}

 Oliver Steele is a software engineer, technology advisor, and open source contributor.
-Prevously he has been an engineering manager, product manager, and educator.
+Prevously he has been an engineering manager, product manager, and educator at Apple, Aol, and Nest.

 # Current

 Olin College:

 * [Hacking the Library](https://hackingthelibrary.org/) launched the [Olin Community Calendar](https://github.com/olin-build/abe-web)
-* Infrastructure for community software projects continues at [olin.build](https://olin.build)
+* [olin.build](https://olin.build) – infrastructure for community software projects

 Other: